The Mud-and-Twig Hive Inhabited

 When I arrived, I noticed the sunny blue sky had just turned gray and the air felt like a storm was brewing.
 That meant the barometer was falling.
 Bees are quick to feel barometric pressure and foragers will immediately rush to get home before the storm hits.
 One drop of rain water can send a bee to the ground in peril.

-The swarm had quietly gathered on the branch and knew it was about to get doused.
+The swarm had quietly gathered on the branch and knew we were about to get doused.

 I was aware of the air change so I slowly approached the swarm.
 When I was about three feet away, I got buzzed by two bees and a scant second later I got bumped by another.
 Anna was standing a few feet away from her always-friendly bees and she got buzzed, too.
 That was fair warning.
 They were on alert.